 - Resolution and Number of Channels.
 Resolution determines the level of detail displayed within an image and is defined by the number of pixels per line multiplied by the number of lines on a display.
 For large displays, higher resolution typically requires more display drivers for each panel.
 Display drivers that have a greater number of channels, however, generally require fewer display drivers for each panel and command a higher selling price per unit.
 Mobile displays, conversely, are typically single chip solutions designed to deliver a specific resolution.
 We cover resolutions ranging from VGA (640 x 480) to UHD (3840 x 2160). - Color Depth.
 Color depth is the number of colors that can be displayed on a panel.
-For example, for TFT-LCD panels, 262 thousand colors are supported by 6-bit source drivers; 16 million colors are supported by 8-bit source drivers; and 1 billion colors are supported by 10-bit source drivers.

-- Operational Voltage.
+For example, for TFT-LCD panels, 262 thousand colors are supported by 6-bit source drivers; 16 million colors are supported by 8-bit source drivers; and 1 billion colors are supported by 10-bit source drivers. - Operational Voltage.
 Display drivers are characterized by input and output voltages.
 Source drivers typically operate at input voltages from 1.62 to 3.6 volts and output voltages between 9 and 18 volts.
 Gate drivers typically operate at input voltages from 1.62 to 3.6 volts and output voltages from 30 to 45 volts.
 Lower input voltage results in lower power consumption and electromagnetic interference (EMI). - Gamma Curve.
 The relationship between the light passing through a pixel and the voltage applied to the pixel by the source driver is referred to as the gamma curve.
 The gamma curve of the source driver can correct some imperfections in picture quality in a process generally known as gamma correction.
 Some advanced display drivers feature up to three independent gamma curves to facilitate this correction. - Driver Interface.
 Driver interface refers to the connection between the timing controller and the display drivers.
 Display drivers increasingly require higher bandwidth interface technology to address the larger data transfer rate necessary for higher definition images.
-The principal types of interface technologies are embedded clock point to point interface (EPI), mini-low voltage differential signaling (m-LVDS), unified standard interface (USI) and mobile industry processor interface (MIPI). - Package Type.
-The assembly of display drivers typically uses COF, COG and COP package types. - Large Display Solutions.
-We provide display solutions for a wide range of flat panel display sizes used in LCD TVs, OLED TVs, Micro LED TVs as well as IT applications such as monitors, notebook PCs, tablet PCs, automotives and public information displays.
+The principal types of interface technologies are embedded clock point to point interface (EPI), mini-low voltage differential signaling (m-LVDS), unified standard interface (USI) and mobile industry processor interface ("MIPI"). - Package Type.
+The assembly of display drivers typically uses COF, COG and COP package types.

+• Large Display Solutions.
+We provide display solutions for a wide range of flat panel display sizes used in LCD TVs, OLED TVs, Micro LED TVs as well as IT applications such as monitors, notebook PCs, tablet PCs, automobiles and public information displays.

 Our large display solutions include source and gate drivers and timing controllers with a variety of interfaces, voltages, frequencies and packages to meet customers' needs.
 These products include advanced technologies such as high channel count, with products in mass production to provide up to 1,542 channels.
 Our large display solutions are designed to allow customers to cost-effectively meet the increasing demand for high resolution displays.
 We have focused extensively on reducing the die size of our large display drivers and other solutions products to reduce costs without having to migrate to smaller geometries.
 For example, we have implemented several solutions to reduce die size in large display drivers, such as optimizing design schemes and design rules and applying specific technologies that we have developed internally.
-We are currently focusing on growing display segments such as OLED TVs and automotive.
-We have recently introduced a number of new display driver ICs for OLED TV and automotive.